 Which event is right for us now?

-If you’ve held events since March, work out which ones were truly successful.
+If you’ve held events recently, work out which ones were truly successful.
 What was popular and what made money?
 If you have any data, use it to inform you.
 Assess the benefits by asking yourself the following questions: